neurobagel/documentation/docs/user_guide/config.md

 ### Set service host ports

-??? info "Differences from the default deployment template"
+??? info "Differences from the default deployment recipe"

-    Unlike the default production compose file the deployment template for an existing proxy
+    Unlike the default production Docker Compose file the deployment recipe for an existing proxy

-    - **does not** expect an existing proxy docker network to connect with
+    - **does not** expect an existing proxy Docker network to connect with
     - **does** export the service ports to the host machine, so you can configure your existing proxy server to reach each service on their port at the loopback address (i.e. `localhost`).